LATI (airline)

 LATI (Linee Aeree Transcontinentali Italiane, "Italian Transcontinental Airlines") was an early transatlantic airline operating between Italy and South America between 1939 and 1941.
 Although the transatlantic service was permanently discontinued in December 1941 following the entry of the United States into World War II, the company continued to exist until 1956.

 History

-LATI was created on September 1939 and the first flight was done between Rome and Brasil on December of the same year with the route:
+LATI was created in September 1939 and the first flight was done between Rome and Brazil on December of the same year with the route: